-Don't worry.
-It doesn't come naturally to most people, according to a Harvard professor.
+Don't worry, exercise doesn't come naturally to most people, according to a Harvard professor.

 However, when we play, we're normally moving around.
 Yes, playtime is exercise and fun at the same time!

-Did you know that exercise is also good for your mental health?
-It produces feel-good hormones, and can be a real stress releaser too.
+Exercise is also good for your mental health.
+It produces feel-good hormones, and can help to relieve stress.

 Have fun with your preschool children doing these playtime activities.